cyclus/cyclus/README.rst

 ----------

 All other dependencies are common libraries available through package managers.
-We provide an example using
+We provide an example using `apt-get`_.
-`apt-get <http://linux.die.net/man/8/apt-get>`_.
 All required commands will take the form of:

 .. code-block:: bash